AlbaXIII/sinking-ships/README.md

 1. Run the program from the host site on [Heroku](https://sinking-ships-ec79824176fc.herokuapp.com/).
 2. Enter your username when prompted.
-3. Choose your map size from small, medium or large - the number of 'ships' at your disposal is notified to the user here, as well as board range.
+3. Choose your map size from small, medium or large - the number of 'ships' at your disposal is notified to the user here, as well as range of attack coordinates.
 4. Check over your board, and use the prompt to position your ships by using columns and rows - ships are signified by the string "B" - and see the result of your board when finished.
 5. Begin attacking your opponents board by supplying a column and row integer to prompt an attack on the corresponding cell of the board.
 Misses are marked by a "O", and a hit by an "X"!
-6. When all of your opponents squid are sunk, or your own ships, you win or lose!
+6. When all of the squid are sunk - or your own ships have been defeated - you win or lose!
 7. Play again or quit the game.

 ## **Target users**